TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SiteHandling/ErrorHandling.rst

 :aspect:`Description`
     Define how to handle these errors.
-May be `Fluid` for rendering a fluid template, `page` for fetching content from a page or `PHP` for a custom implementation.
+May be `Fluid` for rendering a fluid template, `Page` for fetching content from a page or `PHP` for a custom implementation.

 :aspect:`Example`
     `Fluid`